-Jay Hoffman is a Partner and Co-Chair of the Business Law Group of Miller Thomson LLP in Toronto and the firm’s National Securities, Capital Markets and Mergers and Acquisitions Practice.
-He has over 25 years experience advising clients on a broad range of corporate and securities law matters.
-His practice focuses on merger and acquisition and capital markets transactions as well as providing advice to clients on securities compliance and corporate governance matters.
+Jay Hoffman is a Partner and the Leader of Miller Thomson’s National Corporate and Mergers and Acquisitions Practice.
+His practice focuses on merger and acquisition and capital markets transactions, as well as providing advice to clients on corporate governance matters.
+He has over 25 years of experience advising clients on a broad range of corporate and securities law matters.

-Jay frequently acts for public and private corporations, independent board committees, financial advisors and private equity funds in connection with acquisitions, divestitures, proxy contests and restructurings, as well as for issuers and underwriters in securities offerings in the domestic and international capital markets.
-He advises clients on the corporate and securities law issues associated with the development of structured financial products, and in 2007 and 2008 he represented a committee of noteholders in connection with the restructuring of the $32 billion Canadian market for structured asset-backed commercial paper.
+Jay advises clients on the corporate and securities law issues associated with the development of structured financial products, and in 2007 and 2008 he represented a committee of noteholders in connection with the restructuring of the $32 billion Canadian market for structured asset-backed commercial paper.
 He also has acted as corporate counsel in numerous shareholder disputes, and has advised a number of family-owned and other closely held private companies on governance and succession matters.

-Jay’s experience has involved transactions in the mining, real estate, technology, manufacturing, transportation, broadcasting, defence, pharmaceutical, healthcare and financial services sectors.
+Jay has experience with transactions in the mining, real estate, technology, manufacturing, transportation, broadcasting, defence, pharmaceutical, healthcare, and financial services sectors.
 Early in his career, Jay was seconded to the Corporate Finance Division of the Ontario Securities Commission, where he participated in the regulation of the capital markets and the development of Commission policies, including policies related to the regulation of derivative securities.